aurrelhebert/TSL-Adaptor/README.md

-# Agalon
+# TSL-Adaptor

-The goal of Agalon is to be able to run [TSL](https://github.com/ovh/tsl) queries on multiple Time Series databases.
+The goal of TSL-Adaptor is to be able to run [TSL](https://github.com/ovh/tsl) queries on multiple Time Series databases.

 We choose to start with Influx, but Prometheus and OpenTSDB will come soon!

-Agalon load in Memory the native raw data, then apply the TSL queries using [WarpScript™](https://warp10.io/doc/reference) as run time analysis!
+TSL-Adaptor load in Memory the native raw data, then apply the TSL queries using [WarpScript™](https://warp10.io/doc/reference) as run time analysis!

 The JAVA [quarkus](https://quarkus.io/) project was used to quickly bootstrap a REST API.

 ## Compile and test

-You can build Agalon with
+You can build TSL-Adaptor with

 ```sh
 gradle quarkusBuild